trentlarson/endorser-mobile/README.md

 - ios
   - In ios/EndorserMobile/Info.plist, update CFBundleShortVersionString to match version in package.json, and CFBundleVersion to be the build number (same as in Android).
+    - The CFBundleShortVersionString must be "a period-separated list of at most three non-negative integers" according to https://developer.apple.com/documentation/bundleresources/information_property_list/cfbundleshortversionstring
     - Note that you cannot repeat an upload of a build number.
 (Version is OK.)
   - In ios/EndorserMobile.xcodeproj/project.pbxproj, make the two instances of CURRENT_PROJECT_VERSION to be the build number (same as CFBundle Version. same as in android).
     - Alternatively, you could enable 'increment_build_number' in ios/fastlane/Fastfile.